 Eating well doesn’t have to mean spending more money or buying costly “health foods.”

-You can eat well on a budget by planning ahead and choosing foods which provide optimal nutrition for your money.
-In fact, you might find you spend less, not more, to eat right!
+You can eat well on a budget by planning ahead and choosing foods which provide optimal nutrition for your money; in fact, you might find you spend lessto eat healthy!

 Tip #1: Plan Ahead

 Plan meals and snacks in advance and know how much you need of each item; compile a list of ingredients along with other items consumed frequently and take a shopping list with you.

 While this may seem difficult at first, try to buy only the items on the list.
 Before you shop, check store flyers to look for nutritious foods and ingredients on sale-consider using phone apps for updates on sales and savings daily.

 Opt for less expensive sources of protein such as beans, tuna, eggs, peanut butter and cottage cheese as these provide protein for less money than meat.

 Choose frozen vegetables and light canned fruit — they they keep longer and are generally easy to chew and prepare.

 Take it easy on convenience foods like sweets and snack foods as these provide fewer nutrients for your food dollar.

 Get more nutrition for your money by choosing nutrient-dense foods such as fruits and vegetables (fresh, frozen, canned), fat-free or low-fat dairy products, whole grainsand seafood, such as tuna, lean meats, deli meats and eggs.